nasa/podaacpy/README.md

 classify your issue.

 ## License
-podaac-python is licensed permissively under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
+podaacpy is licensed permissively under the [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0).
 A copy of that license is distributed with this software.